 Nowhere in Himachal Pradesh have the paths of men and gods crossed each other as in the remote valley of Sangla.
-Spurred up in the remote parts of Kinnaur, for sale the valley is eternally guarded by the presence of Kinner Kailash, ask towering above one of the world’s scariest and most dangerous roads, viagra order overhung with giant rocky cliffs and overlooking the hurtling River Baspa.
+Spurred up in the remote parts of Kinnaur, the valley is eternally guarded by the presence of Kinner Kailash, towering above one of the world’s scariest and most dangerous roads, overhung with giant rocky cliffs and overlooking the hurtling River Baspa.

 Often, eyes are blinded by reflection of a bright sun, gleaming over rocky barren mountains.
 Even the surface of Baspa rolls with diamond like sparkles, making it almost impossible to look straight at it.
 As the valley approaches closer, it dawns that Baspa infuses life to the otherwise barren landscape.

 Along the River’s banks, terrace fields grow seasonal crops of wheat, rice, and amongst the best varieties of potatoes in the world.
 Higher slopes are lush with orchards that grow apples, apricot, and wall nut.
 Just below the snow line, the slopes have an occasional cover of cedar forests run by glacial streams, where trout fish can be found.

 Remote and rural, the region is dotted with traditional Kinnauri villages where simple village folk are extremely hospitable and rooted in their culture.
 This is apparent in their dress, music and dance.
 The dryness of the region gives their faces a distinct parched appearance, quite in sync with the natural environment.
 Most of them are farmers, with women and children playing an equally vital role in all farming activities.
 It’s common to see children guiding flocks of sheep and goats to nearby forests for grazing.